cygy/CoreDataStack/README.md

 }
 ```

-> Behind the scene, a `NSManagedObjectContext` object that its parent context is not the `defaultManagedObjectContext` object is created.
+> Behind the scene, a `NSManagedObjectContext` object that its parent persistent store is different than the `defaultManagedObjectContext` object is created.

 ### Save the contexts